tuffgniuz/securitychampion/ROADMAP.md

 ## Add Database

 - [x] Setup and configure a postgres database inside a docker container
+- [x] The postgres container should handle creating the schemas independently
+- [ ] A separate container to handle seeding the data from `asvs.json` into the postgres database
 - [ ] Continous deployment to a production server for live version of solomon

 ## UI General